jmcnamara/pandas_xlsxwriter_charts/docs/source/chart_examples.rst

 .. image:: _images/chart_column.png

-Instead of the Excel style range notation, you can use the following array syntax which is easier to create programmatically::
+Instead of the Excel style range notation, you can use the following list syntax which is easier to create programmatically::

    chart.add_series({